mshakery/ServerlessController/README.md

 # deploy and test
 1. create a docker image with provided dcoker file
 2. update the docker image path in k8s yaml configs in k8s_resources files
+3. cd init_etcd && go run .
-3. kubectl apply -f ./k8s_resources
+4. cd .. && kubectl apply -f ./k8s_resources
-4. Install Kreya
+5. Install Kreya
-5. setup a connection in kreya to the cluster gatway with host header of authentication
+6. setup a connection in kreya to the cluster gatway with host header of authentication ingress
-6. gRpc reflection is on so kreya loads all protos automatically
+7. gRpc reflection is on so kreya loads all protos automatically
-7. change the request in a way you like and start sending requests
+8. change the request in a way you like and start sending requests

 ## Info